osklunds/Distributed-SWMR-register/remote_starter/README.md

-# Remote starter - A helper utilty that starts multiple nodes on your local computer
+# Remote starter - A helper utilty that starts multiple nodes on remote computers

 This directory contains the code for a helper utility for starting multiple nodes on remote computers via SSH.
 Make sure to change your current directory to the `remote_starter` directory.
 If you type `cargo run -- --help` you will see the following: